fcrepo3/gsearch/FedoraGenericSearch/readme.txt

 - Fedora 3.3 compatibility
 - Lucene 3.0 compatibility
 - Solr 1.4 compatibility
+- Simplified configuration, see the new configFgs23/ and configvalues23.xml
+  (resolving FCREPO-464, thanks to Renaud Waldura)
 - ...

 The new features in Version 2.2: